Entity Definition

 Examples of functions are: Walking, Sleeping, and Thinking.

-In the diagram below the concept 'Hotel Services' is modeled.
-A hotel (as a base concept) has many concepts (sub-concepts) that can deliver services.
-All the services can be put on a menu (at the left) so a customer has an easy overview of all the services they can use.
+The 'Hotel Services' concept is modeled in the diagram below.
+A hotel, as a base concept, has many concepts (sub-concepts) that can deliver services.
+All services can be listed on a menu (on the left) so that customers have an easy overview of all the services available to them.
 Every hotel concept is visualized here as an entity class.
 You see classes visualized with an oval containing a name.

-The diagram was taken from the paper 'Entity-Centric Visualization of Open Data'.
+The diagram was taken from the 'Entity-Centric Visualization of Open Data' paper.
 See the reference below.

 Entity Type

-In designing entities, choices have to be made when something is an entity class or entity type.
+In designing entities, choices must be made when something is an entity class or entity type.

 To visualize entity classes and entity types, specific formal models have been defined.
 Peter Chen defined ER models.
-Below you see an example of such an ER model.
-The entity types here are visualized as boxes containing a name, the attributes are visualized with ovals containing a name.
-You see immediately without knowing the modeling rules, a diagram of a model is hard to read and understand.
+Below, you see an example of such an ER model.
+The entity types here are visualized as boxes containing a name.
+The attributes are visualized using ovals that contain a name.
+You see immediately, without knowing the modeling rules, that a diagram of a model is hard to read and understand.

 This diagram shows an ER model saying the following: Chemical and Supplier are entity types.
 In this diagram, the Entity Classes are not shown.
-The entity types have attributes like Name and Formula and Name and Contact.
+The entity types have attributes like Name and Formula, as well as Name and Contact.
 The entity types Chemical and Supplier have a relationship of type Order.
 'Order' has three attributes: PurchaseDate, Amount, and TotalCost.

-Now that we have a formal model for this, we can collect data on orders, chemicals, and suppliers in the same structured way.
+Now that we have a formal model, we can collect data on orders, chemicals, and suppliers in the same structured way.
 For instance, put them in a database.
-And with that data we can, for instance, create an invoice or check payments.
+With that data, we can, for instance, create an invoice or check payments.

 Entity Instance